-- Difficulty breathing
+- Problems breathing

-The doctor will ask about your child’s symptoms and medical history.
+The doctor will ask about the child’s symptoms and past health.
 A physical exam will be done.
-The doctor will check for swelling of the liver, spleen, and lymph nodes.
-Leukemia can be diagnosed by identifying abnormal cells in the blood.
-Further testing is done to identify specific details and locations of the lymphocytic cells to determine treatment.
-Tests include:
+The doctor will check for swelling of the liver, spleen, or lymph nodes.

 - Blood tests—to measure the number and type of blood cells

 - Bone marrow biopsy —a sample of bone marrow is taken and tested for cancer cells